QuantumWizard888/Aurora-Text-Editor/README.md

 - Remembers theme/font configuration

 ## === Why? ===
-Consider this program as a lesson for those who want to write their own text editor using Python and Tkinter.
-For that matter I tried to make the code as simple as possible.
+Consider this program as a lesson for those who want to write their own text editor or other GUI program using Python and Tkinter.
 Enjoy!